Summary

 Disclosures

-JT is the primary author of one randomised controlled trial cited in this topic.
+JT is the primary author of one randomized controlled trial cited in this topic.
 This trial was funded by an NHS Research and Development Grant and a donation from Exelgyn, the manufacturer of misoprostol.
 JT has accepted honoraria for speaking to groups of midwives and doctors about miscarriage management.

 John Bachman, MD